 After the implant has healed, it is time to place an abutment on the implant.
 The abutment serves as the base for your new tooth.
 Once this is placed, an impression of the abutment is taken and is used to create your permanent restoration.
 Once the restoration is completed, you can return to the office to attach the restoration permanently.
 Your smile will look just like it used to, and after a short period of getting used to the implant it will feel just like one of your own teeth.

-Speak with Dr. Bruggeman to learn more about the implant process.
+Speak with Dr. Bruggeman to learn more about the dental implant process in Thornton, CO.